-Hanmi Gallery is pleased to announce the exhibition, titled Readymaker, by Interactive Media artist Ha Seok-Jun working with 3D pringting sculture and interative video installation.
+Hanmi Gallery is pleased to announce the exhibition, entitled Readymaker, by Interactive Media artist Ha Seok-Jun working with 3D printing sculpture and interactive video installation.
 This exhibition is organized in collaboration with Space_BA421 & 10AAA.
-This exhibition starts from economist Jeremy Rifkin’s The Zero Marginal Cost Society’s notion: This society has been runnung to Zero for making object addmore.
-Rifkin focus on the foresight that the capitalism will be faded out soon and we will receive new paradigm.
-As the result, we will meet a cooperative society of common ownership due to a development technology network swiftly.
+This exhibition began with economist Jeremy Rifkin’s The Zero Marginal Cost Society’s notion: This society has been running to Zero for making objects add more.
+Rifkin focuses on the foresight that the capitalism will be faded out soon and we will receive new paradigm.
+As a result, we will meet a cooperative society of common ownership due to the development of technology network swiftly.

-Artist suggests the attempt to look into the relationship between artwork, and economical product through his Readymaker Series No.2.
-This artwork has many faces (artist’s portrait), made of 3D printing and covered with PLA Plastic, become faint gradually from center to edge.
-In this point, HA is asking the question that artwork, artist make an object by hand, can’t avoid this situation like as the economic value is getting lower and lower.
-As an One-Person Business - Entrepreneur, how artist should prepare the sharing economy society in the future?
-Or do not need to prepare?
-HA treats an artist as the main agents of economic activity at the same time he has lots of questions and realistic concern.
+Ha suggests that the attempt to look into the relationship between artwork, and economical product through his Readymaker Series No.2.
+This artwork has many faces (artist’s portrait), made of 3D printing and covered with PLA Plastic, becomes faint gradually from center to edge.
+In this point, Ha is asking the question that artwork and artist make an object by hand, and can’t avoid this situation like as the economic value is getting lower and lower.
+As an One-Person Business - Entrepreneur, how should artists prepare for the sharing economy society in the future?
+Do not need to prepare?
+Ha treats an artist as the main agents of economic activity at the same time he has many questions and concern.